Vol 4, No 1 (2020)

 Articles

 Methods: This study is a rapid health technology assessment (HTA) and had two major phases.
-In Phase 1, Rapid review was done for defining sensitivity and specificity rate of CT.
-During this phase, studies related to the diagnostic and technical data on the use of CT in the diagnosis of COVID19 was reviewed and sensitivity and specificity of CT in these studies were extracted.
-In phase 2, sequential testing was run to evaluate the diagnostic value of chest CT to diagnose COVID 19 according to 2 scenarios before and after adding RT-PCR test result.
+In phase 1, a rapid review was done for defining the sensitivity and specificity rate of CT.
+During this phase, studies related to the diagnostic and technical data on the use of CT in the diagnosis of COVID-19 were reviewed, and the sensitivity and specificity of CT in these studies were extracted.
+In phase 2, sequential testing was run to evaluate the diagnostic value of chest CT to diagnose COVID-19 according to two scenarios before and after adding RT-PCR test results.

-Results: CT scan has a high sensitivity to diagnosing cases of COVID 19.
-Due to its low specificity, relying on CT scan to diagnose COVID 19 alone in medical centers, can lead to a significant proportion of false positive cases.
-This Study showed if the probability of COVID 19 before the CT scan were about 50%, with a positive CT scan, this probability will be between 60 and 70% depending on the CT specificity.
+Results: CT scan has a high sensitivity for diagnosing cases of COVID-19.
+Due to its low specificity, relying on CT scans to diagnose COVID-19 alone in medical centers can lead to a significant proportion of false-positive cases.
+This study showed that if the probability of COVID-19 before the CT scan were about 50%, with a positive CT scan, this probability would be between 60 and 70% depending on the CT specificity.

-Conclusion: With the available evidence, the use of CT scan lonely is not sufficient for diagnosis.
-The RT-PCR test is also necessary to improve the diagnosis and continue the process of treatment and isolation of patients.
+Conclusions: With the available evidence, the use of a CT scan alone is not sufficient for diagnosis.
+The RT-PCR test is also necessary to improve the diagnosis and continue the treatment and isolation of patients.

-Introduction: Remdesivir is an antiviral drug manufactured by Gilead Sciences, Inc., which in-vitro studies have shown positive results in controlling coronavirus infection.
-Therefore, this drug has been proposed as a possible effective option in the treatment of Covid-19, and although it has not yet received any approval from the countries’ pharmaceutical authorities and has not passed the first and second phases of clinical trials, it is prescribed on a trial basis for patients with Covid-19.
-Researchers in more than 20 countries are monitoring the results of using the drug in a clinical setting to prescribe Remdesivir to larger populations if patients respond positively.
+Context: Remdesivir is an antiviral drug manufactured by Gilead Sciences, Inc., in which in-vitro studies have been shown to work in COVID-19 patients.
+Although it’s not approved by pharmaceutical authorities and has not passed the first and second phases of clinical trials, it is prescribed on a trial basis for patients with Covid-19.
+In more than 20 countries, researchers are monitoring the results of using Remdesivir in clinical settings to see if it can be prescribed for larger populations if patients respond positively.

 Review Article